Editor’s Note: Please visit the website for Old Town San Diego to view the most up to date info on Covid-19 protocols and open businesses.

 Keep your eyes (and ears!) open for the live mariachi performers who can be enjoyed every day in Old Town.
 Click here for information on the daily entertainment available on the Fiesta de Reyes stage in Old Town State Park.
 Additionally, Old Town comes even more alive during special cultural events and celebrations including Cinco de Mayo and Dia de los Muertos.

-This summer, visit Old Town during Stagecoach Days, which focus on a different aspect of early San Diego history with kids’ activities, historic craft & trade demonstrations, cannon and anvil firings, living history activities, and more.
+During summer, visit Old Town during Stagecoach Days, which focus on a different aspect of early San Diego history with kids’ activities, historic craft & trade demonstrations, cannon and anvil firings, living history activities, and more.

 Other can't miss events include Historic Old Town 4th of July, Dia de los Muertos, and Old Town Las Posadas.